nazim98/amal-tech-repair/README.md

 **Flutter Launcher Icons Configuration**
 - The `flutter_launcher_icons` package is a flexible command-line tool that simplifies updating, customizing, and optionally reverting your Flutter app's launcher icons for various platforms.

-**Flutter Lints**
-- The `flutter_lints` package includes a set of recommended linting rules to encourage good coding practices.
-These rules help maintain code quality and readability by enforcing consistent coding standards.

 ## Screen Navigation and Widgets
 **1. Screen Navigation**